GoldenSylph/solidity-reflections/CONTRIBUTING.md

 If you have reviewed existing documentation and still have questions, or you are having problems, you can get help in the following ways:

-- **Asking in the support Telegram:** The [Soldeer Support Telegram][telegram] is a fast and easy way to ask questions.
+- **Writing an email:** The [maintainer's email][mailto:simplavero@gmail.com] is a fast and easy way to ask questions.

-As Soldeer is still in heavy development, the documentation can be a bit scattered.
+As Reflections is still in heavy development, the documentation can be a bit scattered.

 ### Submitting a bug report